 If I were to quiz you on the 10 worst signs of a bad therapist would you know what they are?
-Have you ever had a therapist or met with one before?
-What did you like about them or dislike?
-It’s often difficult for people to decipher a good therapist from a bad therapist until something unethical happens.
+What did you like or dislike?
+It’s often difficult for people to distinguish a good therapist from a bad therapist until something unethical happens.

-It can be much easier to spot a good therapist.
-We all look for kind, loving, compassionate, caring people to connect with.
-It’s who we are, how we have been molded in society and even in our families.
-The first signs we look for when we meet someone is smiling, eye contact, and maybe touch (a touch on the arm or hand) to convey friendship or commonality.
-When we don’t see this, we often do one of two things:
+It is often much easier to spot a good therapist than it is to spot a bad therapist.
+We all look for kind, loving, compassionate, and caring people to connect with.
+Yet, for a variety of reasons, we are hardly able to pinpoint when someone is taking advantage of us.
+It’s who we are and how we have been molded in society – and even in our families – to think about “professionals.”
+The first few nonverbal signs we look for when we meet someone new is genuine smiling, eye contact, and maybe a touch (a touch on the arm or hand) to convey friendliness, and a positive tone of voice.
+When we do not see these things, we often do one of two things:

 - Ignore the behavior: Because the therapist may offer cheap rates, may be close to home, or offers other incentives.

-- Make excuses: “Maybe they are having a bad day,” or “maybe he/she just doesn’t like me.”
+- Make excuses: “Maybe she/he is having a bad day,” or “maybe he/she just doesn’t like me.”
 “Maybe he/she needs time to warm up to me!”
-Does this sound familiar?

 If you are a parent, family member, or caregiver of someone in therapy or considering therapy, I encourage you to do a little of your own research before the first meeting.
 I also recommend that if an individual is meeting with a therapist for the first time, especially youngsters, that someone else go with them.
 It’s always good to have a second opinion from someone close to you.
 It’s also good to have another set of eyes and ears.

 Even more, I often recommend to my clients to watch carefully for subliminal behaviors that may be hard to identify during a first, second, or even third session.
-Some of these behaviors may include:
+These behaviors may include:

 - Answering the telephone while you’re in session: There is a thin line between having to take a call because it is important and taking a call because the person feels too important to give you their undivided time.
 Life is life and sometimes emergencies happen.
 When this occurs, a good therapist will apologize and make an effort to do better next time.
 If they don’t, I encourage you to move on.